Kasjan4/trivia/README.md

 ![Trivia Quiz](./img/screenshots/home.png)

 To have our categories displayed, we mapped the data from the API to the page.
-For the images, we mapped them with an index, where each index correponded to a local file name.
+For the images, we mapped them with an index, where each index corresponded to a local file name.

 Based on which category the user chose, the correct category index was passed on to the difficulties page inside the pathname.